dev-wagner-zoccoli/JavaScript_randomness/README.md

+# JavaScript - Terminologies & Definitions

-# This repository contains a bunch o random tests and studies of JavaScript.
+### This repository contains a bunch o random tests and studies of JavaScript.
 This read.me also presents a series of questions posed by the ront End Wed Development Industry Training hosted by [Brainnest Consulting](https://www.brainnest.consulting/)

-## JavaScript - Terminologies & Definitions

 **_1. Name the three ways to declare a variable?_**